-I planned to start this blog post with this specific F word.
+I planned to start this blog post with an F word.

-On the 6th of March, on my way to the 40th Fantasporto, I was brushing off the new disease as media’s mass hysteria.
-In 13 days it was declared a pandemic, most countries shut their borders and went into lockdown, and people began to self-quarantine.
+On the 6th of March, on my way to the 40th Fantasporto, I was brushing off the new disease as the media’s mass hysteria.
+In 13 days, it was declared a pandemic, most countries shut their borders.
+They went into lockdown, and people began to self-quarantine.

 Damn it!
-On my way back to Lisbon (on 9th March), the world was already a very different place.
+On my way back to Lisbon (on the 9th of March), the world was already a very different place.

-But since that day, pandemic aside, I already knew which word I would use to sum up the 2020 edition of Fantasporto and that word had to be Family.
+But since that day, pandemic aside, I already knew which word I would use to sum up the 2020 edition of Fantasporto.
+That word had to be Family.

 The closing ceremony of this year’s edition was a little odd.
 For the first time, the photo behind the festival’s team was not next year’s logo and dates.
 The story is, well, too familiar among the arts and culture industry: lack of funding, lack of sponsors, uncertainty.